yuwtennis/sample-pulumi-iac/README.md

 ![](./imgs/lifecycle.png)

-_ _NONE_ is the state where nothing is there.
+- _NONE_ is the state where nothing is there.
 - _init_ is the state where _stack_ is created and resources are _first_ deployed to the cloud provider.
 - _change_ is the state where members start commiting and the states changes rapidly.
 - _terminated_ is the state where resources are destroyed from the cloud provider.

 ### Dependency check

+Make sure the dependencies are up to date .
+You do not want any vulnerabilities.
-I have setup dependabot for checking vulnerabilities for dependencies.
+For this purpose, I have setup dependabot.
-I have used _yarn_ instead of npm since the [supported version is up to v9](https://docs.github.com/en/code-security/dependabot/ecosystems-supported-by-dependabot/supported-ecosystems-and-repositories).
+I have used _yarn_ instead of _npm_ since the [supported version is up to v9](https://docs.github.com/en/code-security/dependabot/ecosystems-supported-by-dependabot/supported-ecosystems-and-repositories).

 ## Pre requisite